Getting here, parking & access

 For full details of our accessibility please see Disabled Access

 Most parts of the garden are accessible.
 However, there are gravelled areas immediately in front of the house, on the parterre, and also around the Aviary.

 You’ll find steep and uneven paths on the way to the Stables and down to the Dairy.
 The boardwalk through the Woodland Playground and the pedestrian path from the Powerhouse to the Stables are steep in places, so may be unsuitable for some mobility requirements.
 We advise you to use our fully accessible shuttle bus from the fountain to the Stables.

-Please note: we have a new grass path with plastic matting and additional woodchip which takes you to and from the car park.
+Please note: we have a woodchip path which takes you to and from the car park.
 It can be muddy in places, and because of the surface it is not suitable for pushchairs, wheelchairs or mobility scooters.

 Assistance dogs are welcome in the gardens and inside the Manor.

 Non-assistance dogs are welcome anywhere in the grounds with the exception of the Aviary, Parterre and Woodland Playground.
 Use our dog map to see our dog friendly areas.
 Dogs are not allowed inside any building including the house, shops and catering outlets or on the shuttle buses.
 Please keep dogs on short leads at all times.
 Dog water bowls can be found at the stables.
 You may sit with your dog in the Stables Courtyard, Manor Terrace and Coffee Bar for outdoor refreshment.

 Most areas of the house are accessible, however, there’s limited access to the Prints and Drawings Rooms, and Wine Cellars.
 Our historic lift, which services the first floor, is quite limited on space and not all scooters or wheelchairs can be accommodated.
 We’ll be able to advise on whether your mobility aid will fit in the lift at the point of admission to the House.